 Like mentioned above, always ask when you get there, either way, to make sure you’re allowed to stay there before you get ready for bed.

 Other stores let you park outside of them.
 Like Camping World, Cracker Barrel, Kmart, Flying J’s and a lot of casinos.

 With these stores, follow the same unwritten rules above.

 See Also: How To Find Fresh Water And Dump Stations

 Can I put my slide out?

 I think it’s okay to put your slide out if it’s needed to use the trailer, as long as it doesn’t stick out in the road or take up additional parking spots.
-Not unhitching, not putting your jacks down, and not staying more than for a nights sleep, are more critical in my opinion.

 Where can I find official information on this subject?

 Walmart has a frequently asked questions page where they have answered the question, “Can I park my RV at a Walmart store?”